mitch-sfdc/ncre-252-q4-analysis/README.md

 Create the desired run configurations within your IDE to execute various configurations of the compiler and rule engine.

+# Some Standard Run Configurations
+I've added lots of command line options to execute tests in various ways.
+Here are a few key example command line options and an explanation of what they do.

+- **Compiler**
+    - No CLI parameters (defaults)
+        * Compiles the ```RuleSet1Original-fixed.drl``` DRL template file to a KJAR named ```org.salesforce.ncre:250_Q4:0.0.1.kjar``` in the project root directory with 500 rule sets resulting in an Exec Model KJAR
+- **Engine**
+    - No CLI parameters (defaults)
+        * Stateful execution of the ```org.salesforce.ncre:250_Q4:0.0.1.kjar``` file using a sales transaction with 200 line items

 ## DRL Template Files
 This project is driven from a set of DRL template files.
 Each template files defines the rules associated with a single rule set.
 All of the various DRL template files are located in the ```src/test/resources/UPSDRL``` folder.
 The templates format is a standard DRL format with template variables which are populated at runtime to create a final set of DRL files from the template.